 The “deprivation of necessary medical care” may also constitute a violation of the Fourth Amendment.
 D’Braunstein v.
 Cal.
 Highway Patrol, 131 F.4th 764, 769 (9th Cir.
 2025) (“We have also said that for persons who are detained by police in the course of an arrest, the Fourth Amendment’s prohibition on the use of excessive force protects against the deprivation of necessary medical care.”) (citing Tatum v.
 City & County of San Francisco, 441 F.3d 1090, 1098-99 (9th Cir.
 2006)). “[I]t is clearly established that officers must seek to provide an injured detainee or arrestee with objectively reasonable medical care in the face of medical necessity creating a substantial and obvious risk of serious harm, including by summoning medical assistance.”
 Id. at 771.
 Officers need not “provide what hindsight reveals to be the most effective medical care for an arrested suspect.”
 Id. at 769 (quoting Tatum, 441 F.3d at 1098).
 The failure to provide necessary medical care may also violate an arrestee’s Fourteenth Amendment rights as a pretrial detainee.
 In D’Braunstein, the Ninth Circuit held that a police officer was not entitled to qualified immunity from the plaintiff’s Fourth and Fourteenth Amendment claims when the officer knew that the plaintiff was in a serious car accident but failed to summon medical care because she believed the plaintiff was on drugs.
 Id. at 766-68.
 In evaluating whether a reasonable jury could conclude that the officer violated the plaintiff’s clearly established rights, the court stated that “the common underlying constitutional question reflected in Fourth and Fourteenth Amendment case law is whether an officer’s provision (or deprivation) of medical care was objectively unreasonable.”
 Id. at 769.

 If deadly force is used, it is excessive unless the officer has “probable cause to believe that the suspect poses a significant threat of death or serious physical injury.”
 Garner, 471 U.S. at 3.
+And “when an officer shoots and wounds a suspect, and he falls to the ground, the officer cannot continue to shoot him, absent some indication that he presents a continuing threat, without first reassessing the need for lethal force.”
+Est. of Hernandez v.
+City of Los Angeles, 139 F.4th 790, 795, 800-01 (9th Cir.
+2025) (holding that triable issue of fact remained as to whether an officer’s third volley of shots was an objectively reasonable use of force because a reasonable jury could conclude that the decedent—whom the officer believed to be holding a bladed weapon—no longer posed an immediate threat as he was on the ground, balled up in the fetal position, and rolling away from the officer).
 By contrast, “the use of intermediate force must be justified by more than ‘a minimal interest’ held by the government.”
 Seidner, 39 F.4th at 600. “[A] suspect’s previous violent conduct does not justify non-trivial force where the suspect poses no immediate safety threat.”
 Andrews, 35 F.4th at 719.